- Joseph R. Mason

 At Ocean, we continuously analyze the effectiveness of various SEO strategies and weigh their pros and cons.
 Through our work with some truly top-notch agencies, we have learned much about the digital landscape.
 Here we’ll tell you what works, what doesn’t work, and what strategies offer the most bang for the buck.

-1 - Be sure to link to pages all throughout your site, not just the most valuable ones.
+1 - Be sure to link to pages all throughout your site, not just the most valuable ones

 Why?
-Search engines know that something’s up if all your links point to just one page.
+Search engines know that something’s up if all of your links point to just one page.
 Link to the less important pages for a more well-rounded link profile that won’t backfire on you.

 2 - Help your clients develop interesting campaigns and use those to drive links

-With a well-crafted infographic or other piece of content, links can start to place themselves.
+With a well-crafted infographic or a relevant piece of content, links can start to place themselves.
 Publications of all kinds from blogs to news outlets can make good use of graphics, infographics, maps, and tools; so they’re easier to place and more likely to be shared.
 It’s worth the little bit of extra effort!

 These content campaigns are particularly effective when hinged on data relating to a seasonal event, holiday, or a newsworthy event relevant to your industry.
 They’re also a great strategy for placing brands that are less interesting in-and-of themselves.